Board of Trustees

 Former Board Members

-U.S. Supreme Court Justice Elena Kagan served as Vice President of the Advantage Testing Foundation’s original Board of Trustees from 2007–2009, a position she resigned upon her nomination for Solicitor General by President Barack Obama.
-Prior to her nomination, she was the Dean of Harvard Law School and the Charles Hamilton Houston Professor of Law at Harvard University.
-In addition to her service as a Trustee of the Foundation, Justice Kagan was an original partner of the Advantage Testing Foundation’s TRIALS law school preparation program.
+U.S. Supreme Court Justice Elena Kagan served as vice president of the Advantage Testing Foundation’s original board of trustees from 2007–2009, a position she resigned upon her nomination for Solicitor General by President Barack Obama.
+Prior to her nomination, she was the dean of Harvard Law School and the Charles Hamilton Houston Professor of Law at Harvard University.
+In addition to her service as a trustee of the Foundation, Justice Kagan was an original partner of the Advantage Testing Foundation’s TRIALS law school preparation program.
 Her contributions in shaping that program will continue to benefit outstanding scholars of underrepresented backgrounds for many years to come.
 Justice Kagan is a summa cum laude, Phi Beta Kappa graduate of Princeton University and a graduate of Harvard Law School.

 Elena Kagan